-1. TB appears in three different forms.
-What are they, and how are they different?

-2. The three defences against TB are good hygiene, quick treatment of people with active TB, and good nutrition.
-Explain how each of these prevents TB.
+- 1. TB appears in three different forms.
+What are they, and how are they different? - 2.
+The three defences against TB are good hygiene, quick treatment of people with active TB, and good nutrition.
+Explain how each of these prevents TB. - 3.
+Use TB as an example to explain how resistance to medicine develops.